62% of the poorest children in Honduras will drop out of school by age 16. Join us in changing that.

-Our shared mission, with the nonprofit SHH, is to alleviate extreme poverty in Honduras through education and youth empowerment.
+Our mission is to alleviate violence and extreme poverty in Honduras through education and youth empowerment

 Honduras has a 66% poverty rate and is currently the most unequal country in Latin America.
 Crime and violence remain rampant, as Honduras continues to have one of the highest homicide rates in the world.
 37% of Honduran children of secondary school age (12-16) are out of school.
 Of the poorest quintile, 62% are out of school.
 (FHI360)

 In 2004, our young team began working with the families of the largest informal settlement in El Progreso, Honduras.
 They lived along a riverbed in cardboard houses without electricity, potable water, or a school.
 Gang violence, chronic unemployment, and generational poverty were rampant.
 Not one person had graduated from high school.

 In 2007, we bought a 13 acre plot of land and began building a village with the families.
 The project—named Villa Soleada—allowed us to address not just one but all the challenges comprehensively.
 Learn more about the Villa Soleada Bilingual School, the Villa Soleada Children’s Home, and the Villa Soleada Scholarship Program.